QuEST-Kit/QuEST/README.md

 This will report some information about the size of the system, perform rotations and verify that the state vector of probability amplitudes is still normalized.

+OpenMP is enabled by default.
+To change the number of threads used by the program, set the value of OMP_NUM_THREADS before running the program, eg export OMP_NUM_THREADS=16.
+See examples/ompJob.sh for an example of how to do this in a job submission script.

 ## Building other examples

 There are other examples of codes using the QUEST library in the examples folder.
 To use one of these,